 An analysis plan is developed for each project selected for on-site data collection.
 Each plan explains the general gross impact approach used (including measurement plans), provides an analysis of the current inputs (based on the application and other available sources at that time), and identifies sources that will be used to verify data or obtain newly identified inputs for the verified gross impact approach.

-Table 4 presents a listing of the IPMVP protocols, the nature of the performance characteristics of the measures to which M&V options typically apply, and an overview of the data requirements to support each option.
+Table 4 presents a listing of the International Performance Measurement and Verification Protocols (IPMVP) protocols, the nature of the performance characteristics of the measures to which M&V options typically apply, and an overview of the data requirements to support each option.
 Navigant’s approach to selecting M&V strategies will follow these guidelines.

 Table 4.
 Overview of M&V Options for Non-TRM Measures